 Are you having problems with custom fonts when you generate, print, send, or archive reports in Dynamics 365 for Finance and Operations self-service deployment environments?
 If this is the case, we have a new exciting feature for you.
-But before we dig into how Docentric can help you, let us quickly explain why those problems happen.
+But before we dig into how Docentric can help you, let us quickly explain why those problems occur.

-The problems happen because you need to install the fonts you are using locally on each machine.
+The problems occur because you need to install the fonts you are using locally on each machine.
 If a font is missing on your machine, the application used for viewing the document replaces (font substitution) the font with another one available.
 The result is usually not what you intended to achieve.

 Font-related problems in D365FO

 There are many examples of font-related problems in D365FO.
 Let us just list a few of them:

 - The resulting document layout is not the same as the one in the document design.

 - The text is shown instead of a barcode.